-means undergoing angioplasty (with or without insertion of a stent) to three or more coronary insertion of a stent) to three or more coronary arteries in one or more procedures within a two month period to treat coronary artery disease.
+- means undergoing angioplasty (with or without - insertion of a stent) to three or more coronary arteries within the same procedure to treat coronary artery disease.

-Angiographic evidence, indicating obstruction of three or more coronary arteries, is required to confirm the need for the procedure(s).
+Angiographic evidence, indicating obstruction of three or more coronary arteries, is required to confirm the need for this procedure.

 - means undergoing angioplasty (with or without insertion of a stent) to three or more of the following coronary arteries:

-- left main coronary
+- Left main coronary

-- circumflex
+- Circumflex

-- left anterior descending (LAD)
+- Left anterior descending (LAD)

-- right coronary
+- Right coronary